attus74/angular-client/README.md

 ## A library for Angular as Web API Client

+**This library may be applied n Angular 10 (Ionic included) or 11.**

 This modul has to be imported.
 Environment (details see below) and a token service (Ionic Storage, Cookie Service, or something similar, custom services, too, are allowed), too, has to be imported and provided to this service.
+In the readme you find examples for an Angular and an Ionic Token service.

 ```ts
 import { DrupalModule } from '@attus/drupal';